-But not only is it sold as a way to have longer sex, but it’s often advertised as giving stronger erection too.
+Not only is it marketed as a way to have longer sex, but it’s often advertised as giving stronger erection too.
 However, the phrase ‘too good to be true’ might apply in this case.

 Having said that, it’s still a popular product in a few communities around the world, where some men swear by its potency.

 In this Jamaican Stone review, I’ll cover both my experience using it and some useful background information about the safety concerns.

 What is Jamaican Stone?